-4.1 Priority
+4.1.
+Priority

 - 4.1.1.
-Teaching Where different assignment configurations are equally capable of meeting departmental needs and ensuring quality of instruction, the Program Director will adhere to the following priorities, in order. - 4.1.1.1.
-Priority is generally given where assignments may affect tenure and/or promotion.
+Teaching: Where different assignment configurations are equally capable of meeting departmental needs and ensuring quality of instruction, the department head will adhere to the following priorities, in order. - 4.1.1.1.
+Priority is generally given where assignments may affect tenure and/or promotion. - 4.1.1.2.

-- 4.1.1.2.
 Priority is generally given to faculty where course work aligns with either research agenda and/or professional practice. - 4.1.1.3.
-Preference is given to limiting a faculty member's preparations of new courses, or courses instructed for the first time, to no more than two per year. - 4.1.1.4.
-Preference is given to limiting a faculty member's preparations of 3-4 credit courses to no more than two per term. - 4.1.1.5.
-Preference is given to rotating faculty members through certain classes and ensuring that at least two AAD faculty members are able to teach all regularly-scheduled courses. - 4.1.2.
-Research Faculty research assignments are dictated by the need and availability of sponsored research.
-Principal investigators have discretion to assign work as needed, within the context of the NTTF member's overall FTE and other expectations. - 4.1.3.
-Service Where different assignment configurations are equally as capable of meeting departmental needs, the Program Director will adhere to the following priorities. - 4.1.3.1.
+Preference is given to limiting a faculty member's preparations of 3-4 credit courses to no more than two per term. - 4.1.1.4.
+Preference is given to rotating faculty members through certain classes. - 4.1.2.
+Research: Faculty research assignments are dictated by the need and availability of sponsored research.
+Lab directors have discretion to assign work as needed, within the context of the NTTF member's overall FTE and other expectations. - 4.1.3.
+Service: Where different assignment configurations are equally capable of meeting departmental needs, the department head will adhere to the following priorities. - 4.1.3.1.
 All reasonable accommodations will be made to ensure elected service assignments can be fulfilled by those elected individuals. - 4.1.3.2.
-Priority is generally given to tenure-related faculty, then career non-tenure-related faculty, then adjunct faculty. - 4.1.3.3.
+Priority is generally given to tenure related faculty, then career non-tenure related faculty, then adjunct faculty. - 4.1.3.3.
 Priority is generally given to faculty members in higher promoted ranks within a given academic classification.

-4.2 Cancellation and Reassignment
+4.2.
+Cancellation and Reassignment

-- 4.2.1.
-Teaching If a teaching assignment needs to be cancelled for any reason, the Program Director will make reasonable efforts to reassign affected faculty members a similar course in the same academic year.
-If another teaching assignment cannot be offered as a replacement, an alternate service requirement of the same FTE will be provided.
-All alternate assignments will be made in good faith. - 4.2.2.
-Research Not applicable. - 4.2.3 Service If a service assignment is cancelled for any reason, the Program Director will make reasonable efforts to reassign affected faculty members to another available service assignment or assignments for the same FTE.
-All alternate assignments will be made in good faith. - 4.2.3.1.
+4.2.1.
+Teaching: If a teaching assignment needs to be cancelled for any reason, the department head will make reasonable efforts to reassign affected faculty members a similar course in the same academic year.
+If another teaching assignment cannot be offered as a replacement, an alternative service requirement of the same FTE will be provided.
+All alternative assignments will be made in good faith.

+- 4.2.2.
+Research: Not applicable. - 4.2.3.
+Service: If a service assignment is cancelled for any reason, the department head will make reasonable efforts to reassign affected faculty members to another available service assignment or assignments for the same FTE.
+All alternative assignments will be made in good faith. - 4.2.3.1.
 Service assignments must be served in the term they are paid for.
-They may not be banked or borrowed against under any circumstances.

-5. Overload and Course Releases

-When a faculty member undertakes any teaching, research, or service assignment that would cause that individual to exceed a 1.0 FTE in a given term, or would cause that individual to exceed the proscribed amount of service FTE in that individual's contract and position description, that individual is eligible for additional compensation and/or course releases as described below

-5.1.
-Overload - An overload assignment is (1) an assignment that is in addition to the faculty member's regular assignment and FTE status; (2) a one-time or limited assignment, made or approved by the Provost or designee, that is in addition to or different from regular or usual assignments for the member's classification and rank; or (3) assignments unrelated to the faculty member's primary job responsibilities.
+They may not be banked or borrowed against under any circumstances. - 5.
+Overload and Course Releases: When a faculty member undertakes any teaching, research, or service assignment that would cause that individual to exceed a 1.0 FTE in a given term, or would cause that individual to exceed the proscribed amount of service FTE in that individual's contract and position description, that individual is eligible for additional compensation and/or course releases as described below - 5.1.
+Overload: An overload assignment is (1) an assignment that is in addition to the faculty member's regular assignment and FTE status; (2) a one time or limited assignment, made or approved by the Provost or designee, that is in addition to or different from regular or usual assignments for the member's classification and rank; or (3) assignments unrelated to the faculty member's primary job responsibilities.
 Appointments for which compensation is paid, in whole or in part, with federal funds may be ineligible for overload compensation.
-Except for circumstances where specific assignments allow for alternate methods of payment, the default method for overload compensation is an assignment of additional FTE in accordance with section 3.
+Except for circumstances where specific assignments allow for alternate methods of payment, the default method for overload compensated is an assignment of additional FTE in accordance with section 3.
 A faculty member may request that overload compensation takes the form of Course Release.